gkaf89/NCC-Trainings/docs/openacc/exercise-1.md

         ```

 ???
-"Available caluses for kernels"
+"Available clauses for kernels"

     === "C/C++ and FORTRAN"
         ```c